DeathStar3/varicity-experiment/README.md

 #### Links

-In Varicity, you can also see relations between your classes, in different ways:
+In VariCity, you can also see relations between your classes, in different ways:

 - Roads: A road is created when a VP is parsed, and all its variants are displayed next to the road.
 - Aerial links: By default, inheritance links (EXTENDS and IMPLEMENTS) are displayed as aerial links.
 The building at the darker side is the source (sub class), and the one at the brighter side is the destination (super class).
   ![aerial link](readme_files/varicity/Aerial_link.png)
           *On the left, the bright side of the link means that the yellow building is the super class of the blue building on the other hand, at the dark side.*
-- Underground links / Underground roads: By default, an underground link between two buildings shows the DUPLICATE links, unique to Varicity and not present in the Symfinder files.
+- Underground links / Underground roads: By default, an underground link between two buildings shows the DUPLICATE links, unique to VariCity and not present in the symfinder files.
 It means that the starting building is a variant of the target building, but could not be placed in the target's road because it had already been drawn.
 Thus, each building is displayed only once.
   Underground links are also oriented, and the source class is represented by the building having a vertical road underneath itself.
 The destination class is directly linked by the underground link.
   The depth of the vertical part depends on the difference of composition level between the two classes.
   ![underground link](readme_files/varicity/Underground_link.png)